 Does it hurt to have an IUC (coil) fitted?

-Some women barely feel anything whilst having a coil fitted.
-However, for some, it can be a painful experience, undergoing period like cramps for several days after the fit.
+Many women barely feel anything whilst having a coil fitted.
+However, for some, it can be a more painful experience with period-like cramps for a few days after the fit.

 Who is going to feel pain?